AndyRightNow/nej-mocha/README.md

 # Why This?

-1. Easy to use and no boilerplates needed.
+1. Easy to use and no boilerplates are needed.
 Just wrap your `mocha` and `chai` code in `NEJ.define` and it is done!
 2. Headless browser tests running on the latest **Chromium** instead of PhantomJS.
 Almost all new **ES6** features are supported.
 Writing tests is just so much more efficient.
 3. Built-in [**coverage reports**](#coverage) using [`istanbul`](https://github.com/gotwarlost/istanbul).
 4. [**Dependency injections**](#dependency-injection), just like [`inject-loader`](https://github.com/plasticine/inject-loader) for Webpack, let you have more control over your tests.